Business, employee, office

 Corruption often misallocates resources, reinforces poverty, undermines the integrity of government and community decision-making and wastes opportunities that arise from resource development.
 We are committed to contributing to the global fight against corruption and working with business, government and civil society to support this effort.

 Our commitment to anti-corruption compliance is embodied in Our Charter and Our Code.
-We prohibit authorising, offering, giving or promising anything of value directly or indirectly to anyone to influence them in their role, or to encourage them to perform their work disloyally or otherwise done improperly.
+As part of this commitment, we prohibit authorising, offering, giving or promising anything of value directly or indirectly to anyone to influence them in their role, or to encourage them to perform their work disloyally or otherwise improperly.
 We also prohibit facilitation payments, which are payments to government officials for routine government actions.
 Our people must take care that third parties acting on our behalf do not violate anti-corruption laws.
-Disciplinary action including dismissal, or termination of contractual relationships, may follow from a breach of these requirements.
+Disciplinary action, including dismissal or termination of contractual relationships, may follow from a breach of these requirements.

-• Our Compliance team focuses on activities that potentially involve higher risks of corruption, including activities relating to seeking and renewing tenements, licences, permits and other government approvals; government negotiations; shipping and port dealings; acquisitions and divestments and commencing activities in countries with higher levels of corruption risk.
+• Our Compliance team focuses on activities that potentially involve higher risks of corruption, including activities relating to seeking and renewing tenements, licences, permits and other government approvals; government negotiations; shipping and port dealings; acquisitions and commencing activities in countries with higher levels of corruption risk.
 Risk-based process controls also require Compliance team review and endorsement for our highest risk transactions, including certain gifts and hospitality, community projects and sponsorships and the engagement of certain third parties in circumstances assessed as presenting higher levels of corruption risk.

-• We apply a risk-based system to assess business partners, customers, suppliers, contractors (including contractors who may interact with third parties on our behalf) and joint venture partners and conduct due diligence and other compliance requirements prior to transacting.
+• We apply a risk-based system to assess business partners, customers, suppliers, contractors (including contractors who may interact with third parties on our behalf) and joint venture partners, and conduct due diligence and other compliance requirements prior to transacting.
 Our due diligence processes are designed to, among other things, identify circumstances where politically exposed persons may be involved in our business activities so that corruption-related risks can be considered and appropriately managed.

 • The Compliance team conducts monitoring of financial and other data (for example, information from due diligence activities) to check higher-risk transactions and help verify the operation of key anti-corruption controls, such as the requirement to obtain pre-approval before engaging in higher corruption-risk transactions.
 A separate, independent Internal Audit team also conducts anti-corruption audits to assess implementation of anti-corruption controls and to identify transactions and conduct that are not consistent with BHP’s policies, standards and procedures.
 Any breaches of process detected during monitoring or auditing are considered by the Compliance team to assess whether further investigation is required.

 The Compliance team regularly reviews the design of our anti-corruption compliance program to make any changes required by regulatory developments.
-The Compliance team also uses the results of monitoring, audits and investigations to make appropriate enhancements to our program.
-Enhancements may also be based on key observations from the outcomes of public legal cases involving allegations of breaches of anti-corruption laws and external benchmarking activities.
+The Compliance team uses the results of monitoring, audits and investigations to make appropriate enhancements to our program.
+Enhancements may also be based on key observations from the outcomes of legal cases involving allegations of violations of anti-corruption laws and external benchmarking activities.
 We believe regular calibration of our program enables us to support optimal resource allocation to areas presenting the highest corruption risks to our business.